cen19/fullstack-review/github-fetcher.journal.md

 [x] Mongoose.connect is connecting to the DB, upon successful connection
     It deplays a specific message based on error or a connection

-[] Create mongoose schema to help store the incoming repos
+[x] Create mongoose schema to help store the incoming repos
    .. start with just one property

 > How does the schema get access to the information the API sends back?
- - Either require the data sent back in the index of database
+ - ?Either require the data sent back in the index of database?
-   - or require the database where the express server is making the calls
+   - ?or require the database where the express server is making the calls?
+[] Find a way to get access to the data we just stored in the MongoDB

   - Remember mongoose.query helpers